vegafoundation/vega-vega-resonance-38/paper/WHITEPAPER_EN.md

 ## 7. Beitrag & Bedeutung

-This work establishes Vega Resonance as a new conceptual term, sets prior art without operational disclosure, and extends the scientific language for meaning-centric AI.
+This work establishes Vega-Resonance as a new conceptual term, sets prior art without operational disclosure, and extends the scientific language for meaning-centric AI.

 ---